PKUFlyingPig/cs-self-learning/docs/并行与分布式系统/MIT6.824.en.md

 - Difficulty: 🌟🌟🌟🌟🌟🌟
 - Class Hour: 200 hours

-This course, same as MIT 6.S081, comes from the renowned MIT PDOS lab. the instructor, Professor Robert Morris, was once a famous hacker who created 'Morris', the first worm virus in the world.
+This course, the same as MIT 6.S081, comes from the renowned MIT PDOS Lab.
+The instructor, Professor Robert Morris, was once a famous hacker who created 'Morris', the first worm virus in the world.

-Each lecture in this course consists of an intensive reading of a classic paper in the field of distributed systems, in this way teaching you the important principles and key techniques of distributed systems design and implementation.
-The Project of this course is known for its difficulty.
-4 programming assignments take you step by step to implement a KV-store framework based on the Raft consensus algorithm, allowing you to experience the randomness and complexity of parallelism and distribution the painful debugging.
+Each lecture will discuss a classic paper in the field of distributed systems, teaching you the important principles and key techniques of distributed systems design and implementation.
+The Project is known for its difficulty.
+In four programming assignments, you will implement a KV-store framework step by step based on the Raft consensus algorithm, allowing you to experience the randomness and complexity to implement and debug a distributed system.

 This course is so famous that you can easily have access to the project solutions on the Internet.
 It is highly recommended to implement the projects on your own.